 Since 2006, I have been a civilian attorney who has represented members of the US Army facing courts-martial, article 15’s (NJP), administrative board and conscientious objector hearings, as well as assisted soldiers seeking an early discharge.
 I have also assisted veterans with seeking an upgrade of their prior military discharge as well as fighting against recoupments.

-I do not take every case that comes my way, but select those cases which are a good fit, based on location (troops stationed in Oklahoma, Texas, Colorado, Kansas, Missouri, Louisiana, New Mexico, Arizona and California are my first priority) and the kind of case, with my first priority being cases involving the following issues:
+I do not take every case that comes my way, but select those cases which are a good fit, based on location (troops stationed in Oklahoma, Texas and Colorado are my first priority) and the kind of case, with my first priority being cases involving the following issues:

 - Absence offenses – AWOL, Desertion and Missing Movement, including providing counsel to absent soldiers who have left the country and want to negotiate a return back to the USA.